Building dashboards

 They enable rapid prototyping of data visualizations and can often become production solutions for organizations that need quick insights without custom application development.

-The integrated dashboard tool excels at:
+The dashboard tool excels at:

 • Quick data exploration and validation